waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Step 1: Fly to Mahogany Town.
 [DONE]
 - Step 2: Enter Route 42 from the East.
 [DONE]
 - Step 3: Surf west through the northern water channel (Row 9) to bypass the mountain and reach the island.
 [DONE]
 - Step 4: Approach island center (24, 14) from the north/east side.
-[In Progress]
+[DONE]
+- Result: FAILED.
+No sighting triggered at (24, 14).
+- Hypothesis 25: Suicune is standing in front of the middle Mt.
+Mortar entrance (28, 9).
+- Step 1: Travel to (28, 10) and check for Suicune.

 # Tile Mechanics (Global)
 - FLOOR: Traversable.